VinnySha/Cuzzy-Secret-Santa/PROJECT_STATUS.md

 ### Core Features

-- ✅ **Secret Key Authentication** - Each cousin creates and logs in with their own unique secret key
+- ✅ **Secret Key Authentication** - Each cuzzy creates and logs in with their own unique secret key
 - ✅ **Assignment Viewing** - View your Secret Santa assignment privately
 - ✅ **Drumroll Animation** - Special animation when viewing assignment for the first time
 - ✅ **Wishlist Management** - Add, edit, and manage your wishlist items